-She was selected and is currently serving on AACOM’s prestigious Osteopathic Health Policy Fellowship.
+She was selected and served on AACOM’s prestigious Osteopathic Health Policy Fellowship.
 She received the National Medicine Association Post Gradate Top Healthcare Professional Under 40 Award in 2019.
 In 2020, she was a keynote speaker at the TOMA Midwinter Conference.
 She is the Founder and CEO of Zara Medical Aesthetics and is currently practicing Family Medicine.

 The scholarship will be awarded to a student who has demonstrated leadership and service to advancing Diversity, Equity and Inclusion efforts that will result in the improved experiences of minority and other underrepresented groups at HSC and TCOM.